JoaoGuimaraes22/2020-Todo/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/3. Basic Syntax/README.md

 ## Here you will learn about

-1. Basic Syntax
+1. Basic Syntax:
-   1. Keywords
+   1. Keywords;

 ## Overview